ClimateMatchAcademy/course-content/projects/docs/daily_guide_for_projects.md

 * Consider the socio-economic impact of your climate phenomenon by addressing **Q4**.
 Depending on your project topic, you may or may not have additional numerical data provided specifically for this question.
 Feel free to seek information from reliable sources online to support your arguments.

-### DAY 3
+### SESSION 3
 _Wednesday, 19th July (PM) for groups in timezone slots 2 and 5_
 _Thursday, 20th July (AM) for groups in timezone slots 1, 3, and 4_

->**Professional Development:** Spend the first 30 minutes of project time by watching the interview about, [Equity in Climate Science](https://climatematchacademy.github.io/professional_development/climate_equity.ipynb) and discussing the topic within your project group using the provided prompts.
-As agreed during introductions on W1D1, two students should practice their leadership skills by leading the discussion from the front and from behind.
+>**Professional Development:** Watch the interview about, [Equity in Climate Science](https://climatematchacademy.github.io/professional_development/climate_equity.html) and use the provided prompts to discuss the topic within your project group for 15 minutes.
+As agreed during introductions on W1D1, one project group in the pod should do this during the first 30 minutes of the project block, while the other should leave this for the last 30 minutes of the block.
+Also as decided on W1D1, two students should practice their leadership skills by leading the discussion from the front and from behind.

+**Professional Development:** On any two days between now and the end of the course, your project group will be visited by mentors.
+In 1-hour meetings, they will share their professional path in a climate-related field, offer personalized career advice, and provide a networking opportunity.
+Your pod’s Teaching Assistant can tell you the exact times of these meetings.
+Make sure to familiarize yourself with the suggested meeting structure and tips for getting the most out of these meetings [here](https://climatematchacademy.github.io/professional_development/mentors.html).

 The remaining time will be dedicated to brainstorming and reviewing the literature!
 The goal of this literature review is to find out what is known or has been hypothesized about your climate phenomenon, to determine what aspects are currently the most debated, and to help you define some keywords that you will use in your project proposal tomorrow.
 You do not need to come up with a completely original question!
 Do, however, situate your research within the relevant literature, and try to get hints/suggestions from other papers.
 Revisit Step 2 of the [tutorial on good research practices](https://climatematchacademy.github.io/tutorials/W2D2_GoodResearchPractices/student/W2D2_Tutorial1.html) to review the literature more efficiently!